betanerds/mposplitter/README.md

 For more information about the background and the other parts of this project, go to www.stereoscope.nl

 # Disclaimer
-The font 'A Anti Corona' is a free font by ''Wahyu Eka Prasetya' and downloaded from 'www.1001freefonts.com'
+The font 'A Anti Corona' is a free font by 'Wahyu Eka Prasetya' and downloaded from www.1001freefonts.com

 # Credits
-Exif support by using 'github.com/FileEye/pel'
+Exif support by using package 'fileeye/pel'